shunfei/DCMonitor/README.md

 		Modify configurations in `config/config.json` and `application.properties`.

-		Run `run.sh`, we start the DCMonitor web service, if every thing is fine, visit `http://<hostname>:8075` to enjoy!
+		Run `run.sh`, will start the DCMonitor web service.
+If every thing is fine, visit `http://<hostname>:8075` to enjoy!